 More information can be found here: https://www.pearsonassessments.com/content/dam/school/global/clinical/us/assets/olsat8/olsat8-overview-brochure.pdf

-Juniors attending BHHS will take the PSAT/NMSQT (National Merit Scholarship Qualifying Test) in October and the PSAT-11 with Essay in March.
+- Juniors attending BHHS will take the PSAT/NMSQT (National Merit Scholarship Qualifying Test) on October 11th and the official SAT on March 6th.

 Students can create an account and view their scores on College Board's online score reporting portal found here: https://studentscores.collegeboard.org/home